ck3mp/sample_data_pipeline_beam/README.md

 | County                            | text       |
 | PPDCategory Type                  | text       |
 | Record Status - monthly file only | text       |

+## Alternative ideas

+Just run it on GCP as they have a managed BEAM runner.
+That will handle all this for us.

+Wanted to try AWS though...